lmur98/AFFttention/README.md

 ![Env_Aff](images_GitHub_Affttention/env_aff.png)

+You can find the topological nodes of the [training](https://drive.google.com/drive/folders/1kMPBrhFyDjICl4I2cvstZGUxJjFg3WQQ?usp=drive_link) and [validation](https://drive.google.com/drive/folders/11ImgNItf6rdvvXOWvNgF1YBTyzSzUn8F?usp=drive_link) videos.
+Each directory is a list of dicts, where each dict contains the different topological zones of that video, their STA annotations, the Ego4D narrations and the respective video frames.
+Note that a zone is just the topological nodes of EgoTopo, obtained with the mentioned Siamese R-18.

+We propagate the STA across the zones in order to extract the affordances.
+Here is the [AFF per zone](https://drive.google.com/file/d/1Jf7MjjDZaIkAR-ctu8n7qUBqp0UeJfuV/view?usp=drive_link) and the [visual and text descriptors](https://drive.google.com/drive/folders/1EoD2nMwOC0Vh_aBnUZ4eb6x57DnKJQla?usp=drive_link) dataset.

 ### Interaction hotspots 🫳🏻 🖐🏻

 The interaction hotspots relate STA predictions to a spatial prior of where an interaction may take place in the current frame.
 This is done by predicting an interaction hotspot, which is used to re-weigh confidence scores of STA predictions depending on the object’s locations.
+We follow "Joint Hand Motion and Interaction Hotspots Prediction from Egocentric Videos" (CVPR 2022) by Liu et. al to extract the interaction hotspots.
+We also follow "Understanding Human Hands in Contact at Internet Scale (CVPR 2020, Oral)" by Shan et. al to extract hand annotations on the Ego4D STA split.
+Here is the json with the pre-extracted [hands](https://drive.google.com/file/d/1AI6a4EwD8QZmJcXcS8ohO2-uGoJAE7uh/view?usp=drive_link).

 ![Env_Aff](images_GitHub_Affttention/int_hotspots.png)